This week’s Tuesday Ten features simple tips to make your brain hum. You’ll feel so great, you’ll be looking down on Cloud 9.

 8. Eat protein.

-Turkey, fish, chicken, cottage cheese, nuts, cheese, eggs, and beans all contain generous levels of tryptophan.
+Turkey, fish, chicken, cottage cheese, nuts, cheese, and eggs all contain generous levels of tryptophan.

 7. Eat fat.

 Hormonal processes require essential fatty acids, so don’t shirk your “good fats”.
 Get plenty of DHA-enhanced eggs and dairy in your diet, and eat fish a few times a week.
 Good sources are wild salmon, mackerel, and tuna.
-You vegheads can also nosh on avocados, nuts, flaxseed, vegetable oils (walnut, avocado, almond, flax, olive) and seeds.
+You vegheads can also nosh on avocados, nuts, healthy oils (coconut, avocado, macadamia, olive) and seeds.